xavierholt/pong/README.md

   left of the screen.
 I often ended up just guessing until things worked.
 - Getting particle effects (the bounce splashes) to show up was hard - there are lots of simple errors that will prevent them from rendering.
 - Making decent-sounding sound effects was even harder!
+I'm still not satisfied with the current set.
 - The hardest part of playing the game  is remembering that  the controls aren't left and right,  but clockwise and widdershins.
 This messed me up a lot while playtesting against myself.
 Hopefully it's easier when you only have a single